OpenDataDSL/documentation/docs/product/developer/odsl/functions/AllFunctions.md

 **Category:** Geometry construction

-**Description:** Creates a nearSphere geometry object used in geospatial queries
+**Description:** Creates a centerSphere geometry object used in geospatial queries

 **Parameters:**